realistforeningen/rf-members/README.md

 ## Database

 At the moment we're using a SQLite database.
-We use Alembic (through Flask-Migrate) for running migrations.
 To make sure your local database is up to date, run:

-    $ python rfmembers.py db upgrade
+    $ python migrate.py

 This doesn't do anything when your database is already up-to-date, so it's better to run this one time too often than one time too less.